Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Introduction

-A variety of physical mechanisms ranging from disc response to halo lopsidedness arising due to tidal interactions \citep{Jog1997} or due to merging of a satellite galaxy \citep{ZaritskyandRix1997} or due to a tidal encounter \citep{Bournaudetal2005,Mapellietal2008}, to asymmetric gas accretion \citep{Bournaudetal2005} has been identified which can excite an $m=1$ lopsided pattern in a disc galaxy \citep[for a detailed exposition of this field, see][]{JogandCombes2009}.
+A variety of physical mechanisms has been identified which can excite an $m=1$ lopsided pattern in a disc galaxy.
+For example, the disc response to halo lopsidedness arising due to tidal interactions \citep{Jog1997} or merging of a satellite galaxy \citep{ZaritskyandRix1997} or a tidal encounter \citep{Bournaudetal2005,Mapellietal2008}, and asymmetric gas accretion \citep{Bournaudetal2005} can lead to an excitation of an $m=1$ lopsidedness.
+For a detailed exposition of this field, see the review in \citet{JogandCombes2009}.
 Also, an off-set disc in a spherical dark matter (hereafter DM) halo can excite a lopsidedness feature \citep{Noordermeer2001,PrasadandJog2017}.
 A recent study by \citet{SahaandJog2014} showed that a leading $m=1$ lopsidedness can take part in the outward angular momentum transport, thus facilitating the inflow of gas from the outer regions of galaxy.
 However, little is known about the pattern speed of the $m=1$ lopsidedness.
 Observationally, the pattern speed of lopsidedness has not been measured till date.
 Earlier theoretical works \citep[e.g., see][]{RixandZaritsky1995,Jog1997} have assumed a null pattern speed, for simplicity.
 Further theoretical explorations revealed that the \textit{slowly} varying global $m=1$ modes can survive for longer times in the near-Keplerian central regions of M~31 \citep{Tremaine2001} as well as in the pure exponential discs in spiral galaxies \citep{Sahaetal2007}.
-Previous works by \citet{JunqueiraCombes1996,Baconetal2001} also measured the pattern speed of an $m=1$ lopsidedness in the central regions using numerical simulations of galaxies.
+Previous works by \citet{JunqueiraCombes1996,Baconetal2001} also measured the pattern speed of an $m=1$ lopsidedness in the central regions ($\sim$ few tens of pc) of M~31-like galaxy models using numerical simulations.
 Measuring the pattern speed of the lopsided asymmetry is extremely crucial as it can potentially shed light about the dynamical role of the lopsidedness in the secular evolution and the angular momentum transport.
 Furthermore, it can provide important clues about the generating mechanisms of the lopsidedness \citep[e.g., see discussion in][]{Jog2011}.